-The last time I made any updates to the portfolio, the democrats still had control of the upper house of the American legislative branch, my two younger brothers were still single.
+The last time I made any updates to the portfolio, the Democrats still had control of the upper house of the American legislative branch, my two younger brothers were still single.
 To put it numeric terms, that was over 18 months ago.
 Since then, I had collaborated on more than 10 small, medium and large scale projects.
-I had travelled more than 56,000 miles around the globe — well through 3 continents — while experiencing a temperature range of more than 80°F. In all that time, my portfolio sat stagnant!
+I had traveled more than 56,000 miles around the globe — well through 3 continents — while experiencing a temperature range of more than 80°F. In all that time, my portfolio sat stagnantly!

 This year, I made it a point to revamp the portfolio come what may, and with the help and encouragement of my buddy and frequent collaborator David Roma, decided to sit down and re-code philleep.com, transforming it into philleepflorence.com, while he updated his portfolio as well.
 We grilled each other, criticized each other, inspired each other, debugged each other's code and voila!